 - Poor record-keeping

-Violations of FAA safety regulations occur in two separate categories, routine and exceptional.
+According to Aviation law, Violations of FAA safety regulations occur in two separate categories, routine and exceptional.
 Routine violations represent the willful departure from recognized FAA standards that govern airline safety.
 Routine violations are commonly known as “bending the rules” and are often tolerated or sanctioned by management.

 Exceptional violations appear isolated and not indicative of typical behaviors, nor condoned by management.
 While most exceptional violations are extremely detrimental to airline safety, they are not considered “exceptional” because of their severity.
 It merely means that they are not typical violations.